skyark747/Convolutional-Autoencoder/README.md

 # Convolutional-Autoencoder
 Convolutional Autoencoder  implemented in numpy and optimized to run faster on cpu using numba.jit.
-The Autoencoder folows modular design i.e adjust params and layers according to need.
+The Autoencoder follows modular design i.e adjust params and layers according to need.

 ## dependencies
 Anaconda/Miniconda